svpbde/svpb-ansible/README.md

 * start over with `vagrant destroy` & another run of `vagrant up` (delete the `svpb` directory if you do not want to keep your changes)
 * use `vagrant-scp` to copy files between host and guest
+* use `vagrant provision` to run the ansible playbook again

+Ensure you are inside this directory (where the Vagrantfile is located) when calling vagrant commands, else it doesn't know which VM to control.

 Feel free to poke around and destroy everything, starting over just takes a couple of minutes.